Class cli.Confirm

 cli.confirm.ids

 Response ID constants.
-Plain strings used as value fields in the preset sets.
+Plain strings used as id fields in the preset sets.
 Useful for comparing the return value of run() without hardcoding strings.

 Fields: